rajeshamdev/goapp/README.md

  4) Gets comments, and the user who commented
  5) Does sentiment analysis (VADER - Valence Aware Dictionary and sEntiment Reasoner) on the comments.

+Note: YouTube Data APIs are subjective to API Rate Limits.

 Front-end is a very simple React GUI app.

 Docker images built for both apps (backend and frontend):